 Yes.
-For instructions on how to manually configure, see the appendix "Manual Configuration Information."
+For instructions on how to manually configure the backup agent service account, see the appendix "Configuring the Backup Agent Service Account Manually."

 What is MAPI and how does it relates to Brick Level backup and restore?

 Brick Level backups rely upon the Messaging Application Programming Interface (MAPI) to access the items in the mailbox for backup.